pmccarthy/architecture/rfcs/0004-policy-sync-v1.md

 The ability for the Multicluster Gateway Controller to sync policies defined in the hub cluster downstream to the spoke clusters, therefore allowing all policies to be defined in the same place.
-These policies will be reconciled by the downstream Gateway controller.
+These policies will be reconciled by the downstream policy controller(s).

 # Nomenclature

 * Policy: When refering to a Policy, this document is refering to a Gateway API policy as defined in the Policy Attachment Model.
-The Multicluster Gateway Controller relies on [OCM]() as a Multicluster solution, which defines its own unrelated set of Policies and Policy Framework.
+The Multicluster Gateway Controller relies on [OCM](https://open-cluster-management.io/) as a Multicluster solution, which defines its own unrelated set of Policies and Policy Framework.
 Unless explicitely mentioned, this document refers to Policies as Gateway API Policies.

+* Policy overriding: The concept of policy overriding is mentioned in this document.
+It refers to the proposed ability of the downstream Gateway implementation to prioritise downstream Policies against synced Policies in case of conflicts.

 # Motivation
 [motivation]: #motivation